 As your parents begin to age, their stress levels will begin to increase – and this is for a wide variety of reasons.

-All this change can be overwhelming and stressful to deal with.
-Often these changes and loss of good health and independence can foster depression in the elderly.
+All these changes can be overwhelming and stressful to deal with.
+Often, these changes and loss of good health and independence can foster depression in the elderly.
 It is important to watch out for signs of extreme fatigue, agitation, and bouts of sadness.

-Additionally, caring for another person can be stressful and difficult if one people are responsible for another person’s well being in addition to their own.
+Additionally, caring for another person can be stressful and difficult if one person is responsible for another person’s well-being and their own.

-5. Family commitments.
-While seniors may want to be involved in the lives of their grandchildren, it can be difficult and often stressful for very elderly parents to watch over grandchildren.
-Especially if your parents are not mobile, it can be difficult for them to keep constant supervision over young children.
-This can add to stress, as they feel like they are not fulfilling their responsibility as a grandparent.
+While seniors may want to be involved in the lives of their grandchildren, it can be difficult and often stressful for very elderly parents to watch over their grandchildren.
+Especially if your parents are not mobile, it can be difficult for them to maintain constant supervision over young children.
+This can add to the stress, as they feel like they are not fulfilling their responsibility as a grandparent.

 It is important to regulate the amount of stress that seniors experience, as excessive amounts of stress can lead to long-term health problems.
 High blood pressure, depression, and other heart-related problems are more likely to occur as a result of extended periods of extreme stress.